programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ## The Data

-We will again work with the ['newspaper navigator'](https://perma.cc/8U7H-9NUS) dataset.
+We will again work with the [Newspaper Navigator](https://perma.cc/8U7H-9NUS) dataset.
 However, this time the images will be those predicted as photos.
 These photos are sampled from 1895 to 1920.
-For a fuller overview of the 'arcaeology' of this dataset, see Benjamin Lee's discussion.'[^1]
+For a fuller overview of the 'arcaeology' of this dataset, see Benjamin Lee's discussion.[^1]

 #### Working with Errors